A Master Suite Addition in Wellesley, MA

 Above all, what this bedroom suite masters is the view.
 From the second-floor vantage, its Pella windows and doors capture the interior and exterior details, from the moldings and mullions to the changing landscape of the treetops.
 And the best part: the Phantom retracting screen door that lets fresh air in–and keeps bugs out–without drawing attention to itself.

 In the bathroom, a richly stained vanity separates the gorgeous marble countertop from its coordinating hexagonal floor tiles and anchors the room with firm feet.
 The bathroom features hidden and open storage, under-mount sinks, and a place for everything, which makes for clean lines and a cleaner room in general.

 The shower features smoky glass tiles surrounded by full glass enclosures, keeping in the warmth while letting in all of that gorgeous natural light.
 The bathroom features sinks, faucets, and shower fixtures from Waterspot.

 The difference between a master bedroom and a master suite is often in how it makes room for life outside of sleeping and grooming.
 Here a desk, built-in bookcase, and chaise make themselves at home, so the owners can, too.

 The Outside Perspective

-The mark of every exceptional remodel is in making it look as though it had always been there; thanks to Shannon Taylor Scott Architect, this 1920s home looks as though the master addition was a part of its original plan.
+The mark of every exceptional remodel is in making it look as though it had always been there; thanks to Shannon Taylor Scott Architect, this 1920s home looks as though the master addition was part of its original plan.

 This project was rewarding on a number of levels.
 The best part for us at JM Construction was knowing these homeowners get to start a brand new phase of their life without having to uproot themselves.
-They are still surrounded by the friends, neighbors, and the city they love with plenty of adventure ahead–only now they don’t have to leave home to find it.
+They are still surrounded by their friends, neighbors, and the city they love with plenty of adventure ahead–only now they don’t have to leave home to find it.